picfight/pfcd/peer/README.md

 A quick overview of the major features peer provides are as follows:

- - Provides a basic concurrent safe picfightcoin peer for handling bitcoin communications via the peer-to-peer protocol
+ - Provides a basic concurrent safe picfightcoin peer for handling picfightcoin communications via the peer-to-peer protocol
  - Full duplex reading and writing of picfightcoin protocol messages
  - Automatic handling of the initial handshake process including protocol